Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Vanishing net magnetization in the thermodynamic limit

 As discussed in Sec.~\ref{subsec:energy}, the DMRG calculations are performed in sectors of fixed total magnetization $S_{\rm tot}^z$, and the physically relevant sector is identified from the local energy around the central region of the system.
 In the present finite-size systems, the sector that gives the lowest energy for the Y state is found to be

 for the mapped 1D chains of lengths 37, 82, and 145, respectively, corresponding to the original $6\times 6$, $9\times 9$, and $12\times 12$ clusters.
-Importantly, these values are selected by minimizing both the local bulk energy $e_{\rm center}$ and the average energy per bond $e_{\rm tot}$, and this identification remains unchanged throughout the entire parameter range examined, $1\le\Delta<\infty$.
-Because pinning fields are applied near the boundaries, finite systems may therefore exhibit a small but systematic imbalance in the total magnetization even when the bulk ordered state is of the form $(2m,-m,-m)$.
+Importantly, these values are selected by minimizing both the local bulk energy $e_{\rm center}$ and the average energy per bond $e_{\rm tot}$, and this identification remains unchanged throughout the entire parameter range examined, i.e., the sectors in Eq.~\eqref{totalSz} are independent of $\Delta$ within our numerical resolution.
+Because pinning fields are applied near the boundaries, finite systems may exhibit a small but systematic imbalance in the total magnetization even when the bulk ordered state is of the form $(2m,-m,-m)$.

+This behavior can be understood heuristically as a boundary effect caused by the combination of open boundaries and boundary pinning fields.
+The pinning fields select the sublattice with positive $S^z$ near the two ends of the open chain, and the open boundaries make the three sublattices slightly inequivalent in finite systems.
+As a result, the finite clusters can acquire a small residual total magnetization even though the central bulk region realizes a nearly zero-magnetization $(2m,-m,-m)$ pattern.
+This imbalance is associated with the boundary rather than the bulk area, and therefore the magnetization per site decreases with increasing system size and vanishes in the thermodynamic limit.

 The finite-size data of $M^z(L,\Delta)$ are plotted as functions of $1/L$ in Fig.~\ref{fig:Mz_scaling}.
 In the present analysis, the data are extrapolated to the thermodynamic limit by quadratic polynomial fits in $1/L$.
 For all values of $\Delta$ examined in the present work, the same qualitative behavior is observed: $M^z(L,\Delta)$ decreases systematically with increasing system size and is extrapolated to zero within numerical accuracy.
 This result provides independent support for the conclusion that the easy-axis ground state is not a UDD state with finite total magnetization, but rather a zero-magnetization three-sublattice ordered state.